-Although many people believe that the negotiation process ends once they have accepted a job offer, this is not the case.
+Although many people believe that the negotiation process ends once they have accepted a job offer, that’s often not the case.
 One of the most critical aspects of the negotiation process is negotiating your signing bonus.
 A signing bonus is a monetary incentive that an employer agrees to pay you.
-This bonus is meant to entice you to accept the job offer and is typically negotiable.
+This bonus is meant to entice you to accept the job offer, and is typically negotiable.

 Understanding Why Companies Offer a Hiring Bonus